Jackmin801/Is-Success-Luck-or-Hard-Work/README.md

 <p>The conclusion is in the last cell of the notebeooks for those not interested in the code that generated the simulation.</p>

 # Index
-Experiment - Does the 95:5 contribution ratio of skill and luck hold for the top 11?
+<p>Experiment - Does the 95:5 contribution ratio of skill and luck hold for the top 11?</p>
-Experiment2 - How different would the selection be if there was no luck?
+<p>Experiment2 - How different would the selection be if there was no luck?</p>